Lau Lagoon: Agricultural and fishing practices

-On the main land are the gardens in which the women grow swamp taro (Cyrtosperma merkusii), sweet potato and yam.
+On the main land are the gardens in which the women grow swamp taro (Cyrtosperma merkusii), sweet potato, and yam (Dioscorea alata and Dioscorea esculenta).
 Supplementary crops include papaya, bananas, sugar cane, coconut and green vegetables.

 The men fish in the lagoon or in the ocean.
 The Lau fisherman have a number of fishing techniques that they have developed to with particular reference to fish habits and habitats of the lagoon.
 The Lau fisherman recognise a tenure or ownership over areas of the lagoon and adjacent sea, which is divided into owned and free areas.
 The areas that have higher resource potential are those that are recognised as being owned and are inherited by patrilineal descent groups.
 The recognition of ownership allows the Lau fisherman to manage the marine reserve so as to maintain an ecologically sustainable use of the marine resources.
 The management of the marine resources also allows the Lau fisherman to fulfil the social and cultural goals of the community by ensuring a large catch to meet the needs of the Lau as well as providing a surplus which allows for the economic and social exchange between the Lau fishing community and the agriculturalists of the central areas of Malaita as the Lau are unable to produce sufficient starchy food crops and other vegetables from their own gardens.
 The fish stocks of the Lau Lagoon and sea areas was once plentiful, but it is becoming harder to come by due to pressure from international fisheries.

 There are markets at which vegetables and fish are traded.
 These markets are located at either river sides a few kilometres upstream from the coast, or along the coast including in the Lau Lagoon.
 Markets appear to be located at territorial boundaries between wane i asi 'salt-water people' as distinct from wane i tolo 'Bush people'.